nickknapton12/MTB-FantasyLeage-App/README.md

 **Unfortunately only optimised for desktop currently**

 ## READ
-This is only the client side of the app.
-The backend is not public on github for now, however it is hosted and the client can interact with it!

 It is branded with pinkbike logos aswell as logos from "sponsors".
 This is **just for proof of concept**, this is in no way associated with any of these companys, it is just a personal project I built and wanted to build it as if I was making it for pinkbike.

 ## Motivation